Your first visit to Heritage Farm and Museum in Huntington, West Virginia can be overwhelming because there is SO MUCH to see and do!

 The couple’s passion to help tell the story of Appalachian history and innovation is truly incredible with humble beginnings and lots of perseverance.

-You’ll learn more about the story of the farm museum during a short film along with several exhibits.
+You’ll learn more about the story of the farm museum during a short film and several exhibits.

-The intricate details of the model of Heritage Farm on display are definitely worth a closer look.
+The intricate details of the model of Heritage Farm on display are worth a closer look.

-In addition to Heritage Farm’s history, there is also a section of the exhibit that honors the Native Americans who were indigenous to the area.
+In addition to Heritage Farm’s history, a section of the exhibit honors the Native Americans who were indigenous to the area.

-Audy grew up on the farm, previously practiced law for over 18 years, and came back to serve as the executive director when his father passed in 2015.
+Audy grew up on the farm, previously practiced law for over 18 years, and returned to serve as the executive director when his father passed in 2015.

-Heritage Farm continues to be a multi-generational family endeavor that includes his wife Laura and his daughter Rebecca, who is the farm’s Wildlife Director.
+Heritage Farm continues to be a multi-generational family endeavor that includes his wife Laura and his daughter Rebecca, the farm’s Wildlife Director.

 Admire the Appalachian Architecture

-There are so many details inside the Log Church that are fascinating.
+There are so many fascinating details inside the Log Church.

 Many of the pieces on display were from different denominations.
 We were impressed with the craftsmanship of the curved wooden pews that we hadn’t seen before.